Aller au contenu principal

 VERIFIED

 I was nervous about getting back into it after twenty years away from French.
-The workbook was exactly what I needed: gentle, short, with clear explanations.
-I never felt out of my depth, and I made it through the 90 days without skipping a single one.
+The workbook was exactly what I needed - easy, short, with clear explanations.
+I never felt in over my head, and I made it through the 90 days without skipping a single one.

 DA